Updated July 27, 2023

 - Contracts expire at the end of the prior month.
 For example, if we have to buy the August contract that will expire at the end of July.

-ABC Co. exposure is to the gas price if the gas price goes up, its expenses will go up, due to expenses profit will go down.
-So if an ABC Co want to hedge that risk exposure and protect its profit, they need a situation where future position going to increase in value when gas prices go up.
-So if a company go for long contract buy gasoline futures so that the company will make a profit on that futures when gas goes up so this will offset with natural risk exposure.
-So the ABC Co. hedge position here is to go long (buy) the contract.
+ABC Co.’s exposure is to the gas price; if the gas price goes up, its expenses will go up, and due to expenses, profit will go down.
+So if an ABC Co wants to hedge that risk exposure and protect its profit, they need a situation where the future position will increase in value when gas prices go up.
+So if a company goes for a long contract, buy gasoline futures so that the company will profit when gas goes up, which will offset natural risk exposure.
+So the ABC Co. hedge position is to go long (buy) the contract.

 Question 2 – How many contracts should ABC Co. use?

 ABC Co. uses 90,000 Gallons of Gas every Month, and each Contract was for 42,000 Gallons.